aaronhelton/skjold/README.md

 Make sure you have a Postgres database installed and running.
 Create a user and database for your application.
 The default username:password combo is skjold:password, and the default database name is skjold.

-Clone the repository and install the requirements:
+Clone the repository or grab the latest release: https://github.com/aaronhelton/skjold/releases and install the requirements:

     $ pip install -r requirements.txt